mpv-player/mpv/DOCS/man/osc.rst

 a compatible thumbnailer script is installed.
 It communicates with a thumbnailer script via the following ``user-data`` properties:

+``user-data/osc/thumbnailer-enabled``
+    Boolean property set by the thumbnailer to signal that it is capable of providing thumbnail for the currently playing file.

 ``user-data/osc/draw-preview``
     Set by the OSC to request a thumbnail within the currently playing file.
     The requested thumbnail timestamp in seconds is set in